Perry Mason: Novels

-The Perry Mason series ranks third in the top ten best selling book series, with sales of 300 million.
+The Perry Mason series ranks third among the best-selling book series, with sales of 300 million.

 In June 2015, the American Bar Association announced that its new publishing imprint, Ankerwycke, would reissue Gardner's Perry Mason novels.
 The Case of the Velvet Claws, The Case of the Sulky Girl, The Case of the Lucky Legs, The Case of the Howling Dog and The Case of the Curious Bride were the first five novels announced for trade paperback release.
 The Perry Mason books had been out of print in the United States.